ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 and that their manufacturers are known.

 3. Conveyance of Evidence
-reliably transports at least the minimum amount of Evidence from Attester to a Verifier to allow a management station to perform a meaningful appraisal in Step 4.
+reliably transports the collected Evidence from Attester to a Verifier to allow a management station to perform a meaningful appraisal in Step 4.
 The transport is typically carried out via a management network.
 The channel must provide integrity and authenticity, and, in some use cases, may also require confidentiality.